fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-The include must now mention the `as` parameter using the alias we just defined <i>marked\_notes</i>.
+In the context of the include, you must now mention the alias name <i>marked\_notes</i> which we have just defined by the <i>as</i> attribute.

-In order to test the property, let's create some test data in the database:
+In order to test the feature, let's create some test data in the database:

 ```sql
 insert into user_notes (user_id, note_id) values (1, 4);